olomorolo/CoronaCardsWP8_IAPguide/README.md

 4. Reuse the same code for the release app

 In the MainPage.xaml.cs file all the code blocks used for IAP I'm commenting starting with "//IAP_TUTORIAL: " so that you know which part is necessary to implement for IAPs.

+These are the files including IAP code you should look for:

+MainPage.xaml.cs
+IAP.cs

+main.lua
+menu.lua
+IAP.lua